expfactory/expfactory-python/README.md

 mv adaptive-n-back/* .
 ```

 We are installing each experiment as a [Standard Container Integration Format (SCI-F)](https://containers-ftw.github.io/SCI-F/) app.
 The high level idea is that it gives easy accessibility to multiple different internal modules in our container.
 In our case, an internal module is an experiment.
 Note that here we might add different environment variables for an experiment, or specify a custom database, but since we are just developing and testing now, let's keep it simple!

+### Build the Battery Container
 Let's build the image, and we are going to create a development (tester) image called a "sandbox" first:

 ```